-College students and recent graduates have the opportunity to become involved on the Sheldon Jackson Campus through our Historic Restoration program.
+College students and recent graduates have the opportunity to volunteer on the Sheldon Jackson Campus through our Historic Restoration program.
 Interns work as a team with a construction foreman, learning new skills and contributing to the future of a historic campus.
 Projects will take place all over campus.
 Examples of past projects include work on Richard H. Allen Memorial Hall, a historic building that was listed as one of America’s 11 Most Endangered Historic Places by the National Trust for Historic Preservation.
 In 2001, it was designated a national historic landmark.
 Thanks to the work of volunteers, staff, contractors, and past interns, Allen Hall will be fully renovated by summer 2015, complete with a theater, two dance studios, offices and a hospitality room.

 Dates: July 17th – August 14th, 2017